esphome/esphome-docs/components/climate/coolix.rst

     :description: Controls a Coolix compatible Climate via IR
     :image: air-conditioner.png

-The ``coolix`` climate platform allows you to controll a compatible AC unit by sending IR signals as your remote unit would do.
+The ``coolix`` climate platform allows you to control a Coolix compatible AC unit by sending IR signals as your remote unit would do.

 This component requires that you have setup a :doc:`/components/remote_transmitter`.